What makes a home equity loan an attractive financing option?

 You can borrow up to $750,000 (up to $1 million for properties in California) depending on the amount of equity in your home.
 Terms are flexible up to 360 months (30 years).
 The interest rate is fixed for the term of your loan, and repayments are made in monthly installments of principal and interest.

-Home Equity Loan – As of June 18, 2015, the fixed Annual Percentage Rate (APR) ranges from 5.99% to 7.49% for 30-year second position home equity installment loan with loan-to-value (LTV) of 80% or less.
+Home Equity Installment Loan - As of May 6, 2017, the fixed Annual Percentage Rate (APR) of 4.99% is available for 10-year second position home equity installment loans $50,000 to $250,000 with loan-to-value (LTV) of 70% or less.
 Higher rates apply for higher LTV, certain property types, lower credit scores or other loan amount.
-The APR reflects a 0.50% interest rate reduction for having automatic payments from a U.S. Bank personal Package Checking account.
+In order to receive the lowest rate advertised, a set-up of automatic payments from a U.S. Bank Consumer Checking Package account is required.
 Automatic payments are not required for loan approval.
-See the Consumer Pricing Information brochure for terms and conditions that apply to U.S. Bank Package Checking accounts.
-Loan payment example: on a $40,000 loan for 360 months at 6.80% interest rate, monthly payments would be $260.77.
+The Consumer Pricing Information brochure lists fees, terms, and conditions that apply to U.S. Bank Consumer Checking Package accounts and can be obtained by visiting a branch or calling 800.872.2657.
+Loan payment example: on a $50,000 loan for 120 months at 4.99% interest rate, monthly payments would be $530.08.
 Payment example does not include amounts for taxes and insurance premiums.
-The monthly payment obligation will be greater if taxes and insurance are included and an initial customer deposit may be required if an escrow account for these items is established.
-APR is 6.80%.
-No closing cost option: a) is available for customers with a debt to income ratio of 43% or less; b) customer pays no closing costs, except escrow related funding costs; c) an early closure fee of 1% of the original loan amount, maximum $500, will apply if the loan is paid off and closed within the first three years; d) customers can choose to remove the early closure fee by paying an origination fee of 1% of the loan amount, maximum $500.
+The monthly payment obligation will be greater if taxes and insurance are included and an initial customer deposit may be required if an escrow account for these Items is established.
+APR is 4.99%.
+1. No closing cost option: a) is available for customers with a debt to income ratio of 43% or less; b) customer pays no closing costs, except escrow related funding costs; c) an early closure fee of 1% of the original loan amount, maximum $500, will apply if the loan is paid off and closed within the first three years; d) customers can choose to remove the early closure fee by paying an origination fee of 1% of the loan amount, maximum $500.
 Customers with a debt to income ratio above 43% do not have an early closure fee.
 Loan approval is subject to credit approval and program guidelines.
 Not all loan programs are available in all states for all loan amounts.
 Interest rates and program terms are subject to change without notice.
 Property insurance is required.
+U.S. Bank and its representatives do not provide tax or legal advice.
+Your tax and financial situation is unique.
+You should consult your tax and/or legal advisor for advice and information concerning your particular situation.

 U.S. Bank and its representatives do not provide tax or legal advice.
 Your tax and financial situation is unique.
 You should consult your tax and/or legal advisor for advice and information concerning your particular situation.